-- 1 Enter an IP address into the IP Address field.
+- Select the Interface Group you want to set up the LAN.
+To configure an interface group, go to Network Setting > Interface Grouping.
+See Chapter 14 for more details about interface group. - 2 Enter an IP address into the IP Address field.
 The IP address must be in dotted decimal notation.
-This will become the IP address of your Zyxel Device. - 2 Enter the IP subnet mask into the IP Subnet Mask field.
-Unless instructed otherwise it is best to leave this alone, the configurator will automatically compute a subnet mask based upon the IP address you entered. - 3 Click Apply to save your settings.
+This will become the IP address of your Zyxel Device. - 3 Enter the IP subnet mask into the IP Subnet Mask field.
+Unless instructed otherwise it is best to leave this alone, the configurator will automatically compute a subnet mask based upon the IP address you entered. - 4 Click Apply to save your settings.